-All computers in the LAN can take advantage of the central Internet access of the LANCOM Router.
-The connection to the Internet provider can be established via the WAN interface which is connected to an ADSL or cable modem.
-For models without WAN interface one LAN interface is configurted as DSLoL interface.
+All computers in the LAN can take advantage of the central Internet access of the LANCOM.
+For models without WAN interface one LAN interface can be configured as a DSLoL interface.

 Does the setup wizard know your Internet provider?

 A convenient wizard is available to help you set up Internet access.
 The wizard knows the access information of major Internet providers and will offer you a list of providers to choose from.
 If you find your Internet service provider on this list, you normally will not have to enter any further transfer parameters to configure your Internet access.
 Only the authentication data that are supplied by your provider are required.